OpenCageData/geosearch/README.md

 Then, insert your search experience into it by calling the `algoliaAutocomplete` function, providing :

-- the container, it can be a CSS selector.
+- The container (a CSS selector),
-- and the key.
+- The OpenCage Geosearch API key.

 Make sure to provide a container (e.g., a div), not an input.
-Autocomplete generates a fully accessible search box for you.
+The Geosearch generates a fully accessible search box.

 ```html
 <script type="text/javascript">